lavadax/MS1-Sheets-Dojo/README.md

 ### Past issues

+* I ran out of time on Gitpod using my free account, so I had to swap from Gitpod to Atom near the end of the project.
 * Had to use vh for top/bottom padding in the contact form, as using % is seemingly based on width of the element, instead of height.
 * [Positioning of nav in header caused the nav to overflow from the header, creating whitespace on the right at screen widths below 340px.](https://github.com/lavadax/MS1-Sheets-Dojo/issues/3)
 * [Width rules for all footer sections conflicted with the built-in bootstrap breakpoints, causing the center section to get pushed down on the screen.](https://github.com/lavadax/MS1-Sheets-Dojo/issues/5)